 - If you have questions, you can contact the following individual: Selaina Vaitautolu, AS DMWR Deputy Director at firstname.lastname@example.org.

-- CNMI Cares Act Application – applications must be received by Monday, March 1, 2021 at the CNMI Office of Grants Management.
+- CNMI Cares Act Application is now closed – applications were due on Monday, March 1, 2021 at the CNMI Office of Grants Management.

 - Participant affidavit – Commercial Fisheries Activities